IvanRublev/PersistentStorageSerializable/README.md

 ## Example

-To run example projects for iOS/macOS, open console and run `pod try PersistentStorageSerializable`.
+To run example projects for iOS/macOS, run `pod try PersistentStorageSerializable` in terminal.

 ## Requirements